-This is Part II of a “How To Shop for an Alternative Heating Source” guide from Chris Livengood, owner of local business Chelsea Hearth and Fireplaces, who put this together to help homeowners from Ann Arbor to Jackson Michigan with their research and answers to wood burning fireplace inserts and wood pellet heating appliance questions.
+This is a “How To Shop for an Alternative Heating Source” guide from Chris Livengood, owner at Chelsea Hearth and Fireplaces.
+She put this together to help homeowners from Chelsea, Dexter, Ann Arbor and surrounding communities with their research and answers to heating appliance questions regarding wood burning fireplace inserts, wood pellet stoves and and pellet inserts.

 Data taken from the Pellet Fuels Institute shows the current cost of wood pellets at $260/ton, which equates to a cost of $19.82 per one million BTU.
 Coal cost is $350/ton, which costs $15.25/million BTU.
 A full cord of hardwood cost estimate is $190, costing $15.83/million BTU.
 These figures, when compared to Fuel Oil at $30.29, propane at $34.67 and electricity at $29.31/million BTU are a significant savings.
 Natural gas cost estimates are around $19.39 / million BTU.

 Typically, wood stoves will cost less to purchase than wood pellet or corn stoves.
 However, pellet/corn stoves do not require a chimney, instead they use a direct-vent system.
 This allows you to vent directly through an exterior wall with very little pipe showing on the outside of your home.
 The direct vent systems usually cost around $300.
 A wood stove will require a class A chimney and depending on how high you need to run it above the roof line, can add upwards of $800 or more to the cost of your stove.